Phoenix Prenuptial Agreement Lawyer

 How Bishop, Del Vecchio & Beeks Law Office, P.C.
 Can Help

-It is advisable to always obtain legal advice from a lawyer experienced in drafting premarital or post-marital agreements prior to executing such agreement.
+It is advisable to always obtain legal advice from a lawyer experienced in drafting premarital or post-marital agreements or domestic partnership agreements prior to executing such agreement.
 Although legal counsel is not “required” by Arizona law, there is a much higher risk that a premarital or post-marital agreement will be “thrown out” or lead to litigation if the document is not properly drafted and/or if parties do not have independent legal counsel.

 Premarital and post-marital agreements received from forms stores or non-attorneys can be poorly drafted and can lead to major problems.
 In fact, some agreements drafted by attorneys are poorly drafted and lead to litigation and substantial attorneys fees.
 For example, some agreements may state that a person’s future income is his or her sole and separate property, but then fail to address how joint expenses are to be paid.
 Some agreements drafted by inexperienced attorneys are ambiguous or have conflicting terms that could give rise to the agreement being only partially enforceable or may lead to the premarital agreement being held as unenforceable altogether.